vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/standard-key-provider/README.md

 ### Do the VMware Certificate Authority (VMCA) functions use the Standard Key Provider?

-No, the VMCA and its certificate operations do not use Native Key Provider, though they all use the same shared encryption libraries present in vSphere.
+No, the VMCA and its certificate operations do not use a Key Provider, though they all use the same shared encryption libraries present in vSphere.

 ### Does Encrypted vSphere vMotion require the Standard Key Provider?